pypi/warehouse/docs/api-reference/integration-guide.rst

 But as you'll note, it is just a redirect to the canonical file.

-You should generally query the index for package URLs rather than guessing, but the url structure for the redirect service is:
+You should generally query the index for package URLs rather than guessing, but the URL structure for the redirect service is:
 ```
 /packages/{python_version}/{project_l}/{project_name}/{filename}
 ```